ansible-collections/community.mysql/CONTRIBUTING.md

 mkdir -p ~/ansible_collections/community/mysql
 ```

-5. Fork the `community.mysql` repository via the GitHub web interface.
+5. Fork the `community.mysql` repository through the GitHub web interface.

 6. Clone the forked repository from your profile to the created path:
 ```bash